 Bicyclists in California have the same rights and responsibilities as drivers.
 Our attorneys are bike riders who understand the dangers of cycling.
 Bicyclists have every right to venture out onto the roads without fear of getting hit by a car or other larger, heavier vehicle.
 In many cases, drivers are simply not paying attention to what they are doing or to who else is on the road with them.
 We represent bicyclists who have been injured in a collision with a car or other vehicle, or as a result of a product failure or roadway defects.

 Since bicycles offer no protection, bicycle accidents often result in catastrophic injuries or even death - sadly, the most common bike accident victims are young children.

 We represent cyclists who have suffered any type of injury, including some of the most common:

 - Neck, back and spinal cord injuries

 The last thing you should be worrying about after a bicycle accident is where you will find the money to hire a good lawyer to fight for your rights.
 This is why Mitchell & Danoff Law Firm always advances costs and handles all bike accident personal injury cases on a contingency fee basis, so you can concentrate on healing without worrying about paying for quality legal counsel.
 That means we only charge for our work when we succeed for you, receiving a percentage of the recovery ONLY after we are successful.
 If you or a loved one has suffered a serious personal injury in a bicycle accident, we are here to help.

-Contact Mitchell & Danoff Law Firm to speak with an experienced Bay Area bicycle accident lawyer.
+Contact Mitchell & Danoff Law Firm to speak with an experienced San Jose bicycle accident lawyer.
 We represent injury victims throughout Northern/Central California with convenient office locations to serve you.